Home

 Advert

-Clarification, Could 6, 2022: This story has been updated to reflect that Austin is the first Texas metropolis to use native tax dollars for a “assured earnings” program, and that different Texas cities have experimented with related programs utilizing other kinds of funding.
+Clarification, May 6, 2022: This story has been up to date to replicate that Austin is the first Texas metropolis to use local tax dollars for a “guaranteed earnings” program, and that different Texas cities have experimented with similar packages utilizing different types of funding.

 Quelle: www.click2houston.com